 For Star Wars fandom, Attack of the Clones did not go far enough in finding its way back in the right direction.
 It feels like a backward-looking film, one that stands in the shadow of its original.
 Most of the cute bits that Attack of the Clones holds are where we see pieces of the first trilogy being stitched into place – the origins of the Stormtroopers and Boba Fett, a return visit to the farm where Luke grew up and the introduction of Owen and Beru Lars as teenagers, the introduction of the plans for the Death Star.
 Attack of the Clones seems less a story in its own right than it does a piece of fannish amusement designed to flesh out the backdrop to the main story.
 The rest never feels like it is much more than a big screen Playstation game.
 Maybe it simply is that fan hagiography and George Lucas’s obsessive secrecy has built the original nine-chapter saga up into something far more epic than it ever was in actuality.

 Attack of the Clones was followed by Star Wars Episode III: Revenge of the Sith (2005), where George Lucas finally managed to get it right as to what the prequels should have been.
 There was also Star Wars: Clone Wars (2003-5), a series of five-minute animated episodes that aired on the Cartoon Network.
 This was later extended as an animated film Star Wars: The Clone Wars (2008), which was the flagship for an animated tv series Star Wars: The Clone Wars (2008-14).
 Chronologically, the events of these would appear to happen between Attack of the Clones and Revenge of the Sith.
-In 2012, George Lucas sold Lucasfilm to Disney who announced the intention to produce a new trilogy of films, the first of which was J.J.
-Abrams’ Star Wars Episode VII: The Force Awakens (2015) and followed by Star Wars Episode VIII: The Last Jedi (2017) and Star Wars Episode IX: The Rise of the Skywalker (2019).
-Disney also created a series of live-action spinoff films with Rogue One (2016) and Solo: A Star Wars Story (2018) and the tv series The Mandalorian (2019- ).
+In 2012, George Lucas sold Lucasfilm to Disney who produced a new trilogy of films with Star Wars Episode VII: The Force Awakens (2015), Star Wars Episode VIII: The Last Jedi (2017) and Star Wars Episode IX: Rise of the Skywalker (2019).
+Disney also created a series of live-action spinoff films with Rogue One (2016) and Solo: A Star Wars Story (2018), plus the tv series The Mandalorian (2019- ).